kataras/iris/_examples/routing/README.md

     // Request returns the original *http.Request, as expected.
     Request() *http.Request
+    // ResetRequest sets the Context's Request,
+    // It is useful to store the new request created by a std *http.Request#WithContext() into Iris' Context.
+    // Use `ResetRequest` when for some reason you want to make a full
+    // override of the *http.Request.
+    // Note that: when you just want to change one of each fields you can use the Request() which returns a pointer to Request,
+    // so the changes will have affect without a full override.
+    // Usage: you use a native http handler which uses the standard "context" package
+    // to get values instead of the Iris' Context#Values():
+    // r := ctx.Request()
+    // stdCtx := context.WithValue(r.Context(), key, val)
+    // ctx.ResetRequest(r.WithContext(stdCtx)).
+    ResetRequest(r *http.Request)

     // SetCurrentRouteName sets the route's name internally,
     // in order to be able to find the correct current "read-only" Route when